ecthiender/birdism/README.md

 # Birdism

-Portal for helping bird identification and much more.
+Portal for helping bird identification and more.
 This application helps in narrowing down identification of a bird.

-Often is the case when you have identified the family of the bird, but is unable to conclusively identify the exact species.
+Often is the case when you have identified the family of the bird, but unable to conclusively identify the exact species.
 In that case, you frantically search for different species of that family and looking at their photographs.